Skyscanner/full-stack-recruitment-test/README.md

 * Your implementation works as described in the [task](#task).

-* Your solution looks like the provided [design](#design).
+* Code quality and style.

 ----

 ## Task

-We have placed a number of helpful todos inside the code (see `index.js` and `App.jsx`) to help get you started, the main items we are looking for are:
+We have placed a number of helpful todo's inside the code (see `index.js` and `App.jsx`) to help get you started, the main items we are looking for are:

-- Fetch flight results from the provided `flights.json` and format them into client readable results.
+- Fork this repository on with your own Github account.

-  - You are not required to serve this separately from the dev server (i.e. `npm start`).
+- Use a [json-server](https://www.npmjs.com/package/json-server) to serve data from the `data.json` file with candidates information.

-- Use the returned data to display a page of results that matches the given design.
+- Create a page with a list of candidates with the following information for each candidate:
-  - Times should be displayed in 24 hour format.
+    - avatar, name, current_position, city, country.

+- Create a profile page to display all the information in the `data.json` file for a single candidate.

+- Clicking on any of the candidates in the list page, should take us to the candidate profile page.

+- Once done, create a Pull Request from your fork to our base repository and let your recruiter know your are done.

+### Extras

+Feel free to add any other functionality that you can think of that could improve the value of this application as you wish and only if you have time left out of the 4 hours time limit.

+Please don't extend the time you spend on this test developing extra functionality, not having any extras would not turn us away from any candidate. ;)

 ## Design

-We've provided a [design](./designs/results-small.png) for small-screens (480px).
-Don't worry about tackling larger breakpoints, but **please make sure your solution looks good at 480px in portrait orientation**.

-The design shows a look and feel defined in our [styleguide](https://backpack.github.io/).
-Feel free to import our React components into your project, or lift colours and things directly from the styleguide pages.
-We also have some auto-generated [sassdoc](https://backpack.github.io/sassdoc/) that may help.

-**NB:** You don't have to use our styleguide or our components -- picking colours from the image and rolling your own css to save time is absolutely fine.

-For the airline logos, insert the airline id to the following url: `https://logos.skyscnr.com/images/airlines/favicon/{id}.png`
+Here you are free to use your creativity, we don't expect you to be a designer, and we also don't expect any master peace, but having a good eye and taste for UI/UX is a small plus.

 ## Client implementation

 We'd like you to use [React](https://facebook.github.io/react/).
 On top of that, use whatever front-end libraries you feel comfortable with.

-We've set you up with a build based on [our custom fork](https://backpack.github.io/using/backpack-react-scripts) of Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app).
+We've set you up with a build based on [Skyscraper custom fork](https://backpack.github.io/using/backpack-react-scripts) of Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app).

 We've wired in [Sass](http://sass-lang.com/) with our base stylesheet (`bpk-stylesheets`) + mixins (`bpk-mixins`) for you to get at -- see the [`Header`](./client/src/components/Header/Header.jsx) component for example use.